AdobeDocs/campaign.en/help/v8/send/spamassassin.md

 >[!NOTE]
 >
 >SpamAssassin must be installed and configured on the Adobe Campaign application server.
-For more on this, refer to [this section](../../installation/using/configuring-spamassassin.md).
+For more on this, contact your Adobe representative.
 >
 >The rules that govern whether an element is spam or not are managed via SpamAssassin and can be edited by an administrator with privileges.